Olympus E-M10 IV vs Sony A7 III

 It is notable that the A7 III has a headphone jack, which makes it possible to attach external headphones and monitor the quality of sound during the recording process.
 The E-M10 IV lacks such a headphone port.

 Both the E-M10 IV and the A7 III are recent models that are part of the current product line-up.
 The A7 III replaced the earlier Sony A7 II, while the E-M10 IV followed on from the Olympus E-M10 III.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Sony websites.
+Further information on the features and operation of the E-M10 IV and A7 III can be found, respectively, in the Olympus E-M10 IV Manual (free pdf) or the online Sony A7 III Manual.

 So what is the bottom line?
 Is there a clear favorite between the Olympus E-M10 IV and the Sony A7 III?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.